jgezelscorp/terraform/README.md

 ## Contributing

-This project is a bit to lame to contribute to ;)
+This project is a bit to lame to contribute to ;) but you can always do